dcschmid/dotfiles-osx/README.md

 #### LSP
 - [nvim-lsp-installer](https://github.com/williamboman/nvim-lsp-installer)
   Neovim plugin that allows you to seamlessly manage LSP servers with :LspInstall

+  *Commands*:
+  - :LspInstallInfo
+	opens a graphical overview of your language servers

+  - :LspInstall [--sync] [server] ...
+    installs/reinstalls language servers.
+Runs in a blocking fashion if the --sync argument is passed (only recommended for scripting purposes).

+  - :LspUninstall [--sync] <server> ...
+     uninstalls language servers.
+Runs in a blocking fashion if the --sync argument is passed (only recommended for scripting purposes).

+  - :LspUninstallAll [--no-confirm]
+     uninstalls all language servers

+  - :LspInstallLog
+    opens the log file in a new tab window

+  - :LspPrintInstalled
+    prints all installed language servers

 - [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig)
 	Quickstart configurations for the Nvim LSP client